Bira/octopus-carnival/_drafts/condensing-hells-rebels-02.md

 ## Part 1

-We start with a bit of downtime during which the PCs learn about the city's noble houses from Lady Docur, and can start researching them to see which ones are amenable to supporting the rebellion.
+We start with a bit of downtime during which the PCs learn about the city's noble houses from Lady Docur and Rexus, and can start researching them to see which ones are amenable to supporting the rebellion.
 The main change here is that House Aulorian is still undecided, which should change soon.

 After a bit of "downtime" where the PCs busy themselves management and information gathering, they get contacted by Lictor Octavio directly.
 He sets up